 What to do after your child comes home from preschool?
-Here are some ideas on creating a good after school routine for your preschooler.
+Here are some ideas on creating a good after school schedule at home for your preschooler.

 This school year, my five year-old daughter is in pre-kindergarten.
 She has been attending preschool for a few years now, but this is the first time she has gone five days a week.

 We’ve worked to transition her to a full schedule so she’ll be ready for elementary school.
-I knew from the beginning we needed an after school routine.
+I knew from the beginning we needed an after school schedule at home.